sinnbeck/markdom/README.md

 Markdom also works great with Livewire and does not require any javascript.

 You can get a working example of an autoupdating markdown editor using livewire here: https://github.com/sinnbeck/markdom-livewire

+#### Update notice!
+If you are upgrading from version 1.x to 2.x, be aware that the config format has changed alot due to changes in commonmark!
+It is therefor a good idea to check the new example config file in the /config directory.

 ## Testing
 Run tests with